zer0ney/LilScotch/README.md

 - Run `npm install` and wait for the dependencies to install.
 - Run `node /utilities/refreshCommands.js`.
 You should see output stating `Successfully reloaded x application (/) commands.` (this may change depending on if you choose to include `/dalle`.)

 Set up for the bot is done!
-Now for the Stable Diffusion Webui:
+Now for the Stable Diffusion Webui.

-- Navigate to the folder where you installed the Webui.
+Navigate to the folder where you installed the Webui.
 Depending on whether you're running on Windows or Linux:
 - Windows: Open `webui-user.bat` and after the line that says `set COMMANDLINE_ARGS=` add this: `--api --nowebui --listen`.
 It should look like `set COMMANDLINE_ARGS=--api --nowebui --listen`.
 - Linux: Open `webui-user.sh` and after the line that says `export COMMANDLINE_ARGS=` add this: `--api --nowebui --listen`.
 It should look like `export COMMANDLINE_ARGS=--api --nowebui --listen`.